What is the course about?

 How will I be taught, and will there be any work outside the class?

-Classes will comprise tutor explanation and demonstration, group playing and individual practice (please bring your own instrument).
-Sessions will also include class discussion, developing ensemble skills and independent rehearsal techniques.
+Classes are taught through tutor explanation and demonstration, group playing and individual practice (please bring your own instrument).
+Sessions will also include class discussion, aural skills and theoretical study.

 Are there any other costs?
 Is there anything I need to bring?